gregr/ina/nscheme/lib/nscheme/README.md

 ### bootstrap with only simple code

+* Factor out base library, including alist-ref etc.
+  * Racket bootstrap base env could include these definitions to reduce duplication

+* Redesign for static fexpr implementation
+  * interpret.scm: interpreter construction, utilities for env, params, defst
+  * ast.scm: ast-eval, flatten/simplify the current ast-eval.scm
+  * parse.scm: interpreter for producing asts
+  * eval.scm: interpreter for evaluating; written in parseable subset

+* ditch explicit parsing, in favor of full (static) fexprs
+  * make ample use of constants to give stable meanings to syntax/fexprs
+  * define eval via tiny applicative language (corresponding closely with ast:)
+  * static, in contrast with Kernel's dynamic fexprs
+    * I don't see a downside to the static approach; it seems just as expressive;
+      yet there are modularity/encapsulation benefits, so it may be more expressive
+    * in Kernel, applicative behavior is a dynamic property of values via wrap/unwrap
+    * in this approach, applicative behavior is a static property of bound names
+      * syntactically apparent, determined by how a name is bound
+      * any procedure may behave as an applicative or operative without modification
+    * static approach allows encapsulation where desired
+      * e.g., the dynamic approach, an operative passed to map will observe map's implementation details, and there is no way to prevent this
+      * in the static approach, map can bind f as applicative, guaranteeing the security of its source code

 * redesign definition list parsing/evaluation
   * express letrec in terms of this instead of the other way around?
   * definition state: #(env defined-names definition-commands expr-last?)